 Coca Cola logo

 One of the most omnipresent logos in the consumer psyche, Coca-Cola stands as the most popular and trusted brand in the world.
-The typeface is Spencerian script which was a prevalent form of handwriting in the 19th century the United States.
+The typeface is Spencerian script, which was a prevalent form of handwriting in the 19th century in the United States.
 The red and white colour combination was chosen as it was attractive, with a blend of energy and purity.

 • Tagline